 Those with small employer coverage (under 20 employees) will need to enroll in Medicare; otherwise, you could incur the Part B late enrollment penalty.

-Benefits of Using a Broker for Medigap Coverage
+Benefits of Using an Agent for Medigap Coverage

 Medicare insurance brokers are agents working independently who will give you an unbiased opinion for your best Medigap options.